 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
-The sample removed from a biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
-The pathology of the salivary gland may be complicated even among experienced pathologists so it is important that the tissue is examined by a head and neck pathologist who is experienced in diagnosing salivary disease.
+The sample removed during a biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+The pathology of the salivary gland may be complicated, even among experienced pathologists, so it is important that the tissue is examined by a head and neck pathologist who is experienced in diagnosing salivary disease.

-The biopsy can be performed by using a fine needle biopsy or by surgical removal of part or all of the tumor.
+The biopsy can be performed using a fine needle biopsy or by surgically removing part or all of the tumor.
 A fine needle biopsy is also called fine needle aspiration or FNA.
-This procedure uses a thin needle to remove fluid and cells.
+This procedure uses a thin needle to remove fluid and cells from the suspicious area.
 An AdCC tumor is characterized by a distinctive pattern in which bundles of epithelial cells surround and/or infiltrate ducts or glandular structures within the organ.
 Frequently, diagnosis of AdCC is made after the surgical removal of a tumor first thought to be benign.

 Imaging tests.
-Imaging techniques, primarily magnetic resonance imaging (MRI) or computed tomography (CT) scan, are useful to help doctors see the extent of the tumor before any surgery.
+Imaging techniques, primarily magnetic resonance imaging (MRI) or computed tomography (CT) scan, are useful to help doctors see the extent (size and location) of the tumor before surgery.
 A positron emission tomography (PET) scan may also be used to determine if the tumor has spread to other parts of the body.

 - A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
 Sometimes, a contrast medium is given before the scan to provide better detail on the image.
-This dye can be injected into a patient’s vein to provide better detail.
+This dye can be injected into a patient’s vein or given orally to provide better detail.